illuminatech/array-factory/README.md

 ## Immutable methods handling <span id="immutable-methods-handling"></span>

-[[\Illuminatech\ArrayFactory\Factory]] handles immutable methods during object configuration, returning new object from such thier invocations.
+[[\Illuminatech\ArrayFactory\Factory]] handles immutable methods during object configuration, returning new object from their invocations.
 For example: in case we have following class:

 ```php
 <?php